-- b) Verify or enter the media network IP address and the subnet mask. - c) Click Apply. - 3.
+- b) Verify or enter the media network IP address and the subnet mask. - c) Click Apply. - d) Click View Target Drives. - e) Verify that all drives are shown in the Drives exposed as iSCSI targets field. - 3.
 Repeat the previous step for the other iSCSI adapters.